What is acidic water?

-Acidic water is water with a low pH.
-It passes through hard rock formations, such as granite or marble, and is not able to naturally absorb rock sediment.
+If your water has a low pH (less than seven) it is considered acidic.
+Acidic water passes through hard rock formations, such as granite or marble, and is not able to naturally absorb rock sediment.
 So, it will eat away at all the metal with which it comes into contact.
-This will leave you with pinhole leaks and blue and green stains in your sinks, tubs, toilets and fixtures.
+Acidic water can affect the taste and quality of your water, as well as household pipes and fixtures.
+While your water is acidic, your pipes tend to corrode at a higher rate (especially metal).
+However, plastic or concrete pipes can be resistant to corrosion.
+This process will leave you with pinhole leaks and blue and green stains in your sinks, tubs, toilets and fixtures.
 This is even more of a concern if your house has copper piping with lead solder because you could potentially be leaching copper and lead into your water.

 Solution: Many of these problems can be corrected by having Carroll Water install a tank that contains calcite (crushed lime stone).
 This is called an Acid Neutralizer.
 However, if you have very low pH, a proportionate feed pump system that injects a high pH solution into your water may be needed.